samuel-sjoden/obsidian-vault/content/Thunderbots/Thunderbots Projects/UART Communication & Autoflash.md

 > Can I get component number of the board we use to convert USB to UART.

+> Is it alright to leave a connection to the reset pin floating if another circuit is holding it in a defined state?
+Thinking about connecting pins from UART  plug to the boot circuit which would allow autoflash and boot when testing.
+The issue would be is when not in place they would be left exposed.
 ## Experiments

 ### Testing Sending and Receiving Serial Signals